qmackay/paleochrono/README.md

 The names are specific and should be strictly equal to what Paleochrono expects.
 This new structure has several advantages:
 - the names in the header explains what each column is
-- the columns can now be reordered, as long as the header corresponds
+- the columns can now be reordered, as long as the header corresponds (with the same separator)
 - you can have your own descriptive columns, e.g., lab-id, method, author, etc.
 - it is now possible to have several optional columns, which was not possible with the old format The `convert_exp_header_in_txt.py` allows to convert an experiment to the new format.